-Dr. Holbrook is active as a guest conductor.
-Summer conducting engagements have included the Sewanee Summer Music Festival (2011, 2012) and the Orchestra America Summer Symposium (2006, 2007).
+Dr. Holbrook is active as a guest conductor and clinician.
+Dr. Holbrook will be a clinician for the 2021 ASTA National Orchestra Festival.
+Conducting engagements include: the Alabama All State Orchestra (2018); the Sewanee Summer Music Festival (2011, 2012, 2014, 2015); and the Orchestra America Summer Symposium (2006, 2007).
 He has guest conducted honor groups in Texas, South Carolina, and Georgia.
-Dr. Holbrook has presented clinics at the Midwest Clinic (2006); the ASTA National Conference (2004, 2009); the Georgia Music Educators Convention (2006, 2010); and the Texas Music Educators Convention (2005).
+Dr. Holbrook has presented clinics at the Midwest Clinic (2006, 2016); the ASTA National Conference (2004, 2009); the Georgia Music Educators Convention (2006, 2010, 2013); and the Texas Music Educators Convention (2005).
 In 2007, he was the featured clinician at the Texas Music Educators Association Convention, presenting a series of five clinics.
 In addition to teaching orchestra, Dr. Holbrook teaches AP Music Theory.
 He was named the S.T.A.R. teacher of Walton High School in 2004.

-Sara Grimes is in her third year as Assistant Director of Orchestras at Walton High School in Marietta, Georgia.
+Sara Grimes has been the Assistant/Executive Director of Orchestras at Walton High School in Marietta, Georgia since 2010.
+Since 2018, she has been the Fine Arts Department Chair.
 As a graduate of Walton, Mrs. Grimes is proud to be teaching at her alma mater.
 Mrs. Grimes’ prior teaching experiences include Barber Middle School in Cobb County and West Laboratory Elementary in Miami-Dade County, Florida.
 Additionally, she was the graduate teaching assistant at the University of Miami and taught undergraduate string techniques

 Mrs. Grimes holds a Bachelor of Music in Music Education from the University of South Carolina and Master of Music in Music Education from the University of Miami with cello as her primary instrument.
-She presented a session at the Florida Music Educators Association Conference in 2009, and presided over sessions at American String Teacher Association conferences in 2008 and 2009.
+Mrs. Grimes serves on the Orchestra Standing Committee for GMEA and as the District 12 GMEA Orchestra Chair.
+Mrs. Grimes will present a session entitled “Strategies for Teaching Students Not in Your Top Orchestra” at The Midwest Clinic in 2020.
+Additionally, she has presented sessions at Georgia Music Educators Association Conference in 2020, The Midwest Clinic in 2015, Florida Music Educators Association Conference in 2009, and presided over sessions at American String Teacher Association conferences in 2008 and 2009.
+Mrs. Grimes guest conducted the GMEA District V Honor Orchestra in 2017.
 Her thesis research, “Assessment Practices of String Teachers” won first prize at the University of Miami Research Symposium.
-Mrs. Grimes is a member of MENC, GMEA, ASTA, Pi Kappa Lambda, and has been recognized as a Presser Scholar.
+Mrs. Grimes is a member of NafME, GMEA, ASTA, Pi Kappa Lambda, and has been recognized as a Presser Scholar.